 Chaga Mushroom (Inonotus obliquus):

 Chaga is known for its potent antioxidant properties.
 It supports the immune system, promotes healthy digestion, and may help reduce inflammation.
-Chaga is also believed to have anticancer potential and can be beneficial for skin health.
+Chaga extract is also believed to have anticancer potential and can be beneficial for skin health.

 Turkey Tail Mushroom (Trametes versicolor):